 - Oily skin: 1:3 ratio olive oil to castor oil

 You can also play with different oils.
-In fact, I don’t know if I can wholly recommend castor oil, and would probably recommend starting with just olive oil or some of the following:
+In fact, I don’t know if I can wholly recommend castor oil (from a sustainability standpoint), and would probably recommend starting with just olive oil or some of the following:

-- Sweet almond or Grapeseed - Especially suited for oily skin (NOTE: Someone left this warning about Grapeseed oil in the comments: “Please mention that grapeseed oil is not recommended for people with hemophilia.
+- Sweet almond (like this) or Grapeseed (like this) – Especially suited for oily skin (NOTE: Someone left this warning about Grapeseed oil in the comments: “Please mention that grapeseed oil is not recommended for people with hemophilia.
 (Read more here).”

-- Jojoba - Great for all skin types, but particularly good for acne
+- Jojoba (like this) – Great for all skin types, but particularly good for acne

-- Avocado or Apricot Kernel - Great for dry skin
+- Avocado (like this) or Apricot Kernel (like this)- Great for dry skin

-I’ve also used coconut oil (and JUST coconut oil) with good results.
+I’ve also used coconut oil (find it here) – and JUST coconut oil – with good results.
 Although some sources say coconut oil with clog pores.
 I haven’t had any issues, but it is something to consider.
+Lately, I’ve been using just olive oil (in the winter my coconut oil hardens and is a pain to use) and add some essential oils like frankincense and lavender because they make my skin SING.

 Combine your oils into in a bottle.
 Now you are ready to clean.